MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/myriad-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-driver-binary-discrete-standard.md

 ---
-title: Myriad of machines that had a stop error caused by a graphics driver crash
+title: Myriad of machines that had a stop error caused by a discrete graphics driver crash
-description: The measure aggregates telemetry from a 7-day sliding window into a myriad of distinct machines with discrete GPU that experienced a stop error caused by a crash in the graphics driver binary ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window into a myriad of distinct machines with discrete GPU that experienced a stop error caused by a crash in the graphics driver binary ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Myriad of machines that had a stop error caused by a graphics driver crash
+# Myriad of machines that had a stop error caused by a discrete graphics driver crash

 ## Description